Joint Car Insurance: Should You Combine Policies With Your Spouse?

 How do I remove my ex-spouse from a joint car insurance policy after divorce?

-You'll need to contact your insurer with documentation — typically a finalized divorce decree — authorizing the policy change.
-Importantly, your ex-spouse should have their own individual policy in place before you make any changes, to prevent a coverage gap.
-Both parties should also update their vehicle titles and garaging addresses with the insurer and state DMV to reflect the new living situation.
+Your ex-spouse must provide written consent to be removed, or you must provide your insurer with a finalized divorce decree.
+Most insurers require notification within 30 days of the divorce becoming final.
+Importantly, your ex-spouse should have their own individual policy in place before you make any changes to prevent a coverage gap.
+Both parties should also update vehicle titles, garaging addresses, and contact information with the insurer and state DMV.

 Are there discounts specifically for having multiple cars on one policy?